 Obtaining professional indemnity insurance cover is necessary for legal firms.
-However, it can also be considered as one of their significant expense.
-While some lawyers would consider professional indemnity insurance an unwelcome cost, it can be a lifesaver when things turn awry.
+However, the firms do consider the premiums and costs as one significant expense.
+While some lawyers and solicitors consider professional indemnity insurance an unwelcome cost, it can be a lifesaver when things turn awry.

-Here are some key factors which can affect the cost of solicitors’ professional indemnity insurance and may even jeopardise the company’s ability to get professional indemnity protection in the future:
+Here are some key factors which can affect the cost of solicitors’ professional indemnity insurance.
+The below factors may even jeopardise the company’s ability to get professional indemnity protection in the future.

 A lawyer’s area of practice can affect the cost of solicitors’ professional indemnity insurance cost and may even dissuade some insurers to offer the policy.
 Some of the high risks of areas include personal injury, conveyancing, wills and probate.

 Usually, conveyancing is mainly scrutinised by insurance companies.
 As conveyancing can continue to go for years, it can certainly increase the cost of solicitors’ professional indemnity insurance.
 To avoid cash flow struggles, it is essential for solicitors to approach a specialised professional indemnity provider who can help them secure the right insurance policy.
 Nowadays, many insurance companies also offer a long-term policy which allows companies to get additional peace of mind for a longer duration.

 Before issuing solicitors’ professional indemnity insurance, the insurer will evaluate the lawyer’s claim records for the past five or ten years to assess the barometer for future incidents.
 Here the size and frequency of previous claims would be taken into account, and thus, it will have a major impact on the premium.
 It means, if you’ve had the claim history in the past five or six years, then your choice of insurers would be limited.
 Also, the cost of professional indemnity insurance will be high.